run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 NVIDIA Run:ai can be exposed either through a reverse HTTPS proxy from the two BCM headnodes or through the MetalLB Load Balancer/Route Advertiser.
 In the latter, additional configuration is needed to expose the Kubernetes Ingress.
 The following prerequisites must be met:

-* MetalLB deployed as part of the Kubernetes installation.
+* MetalLB is deployed as part of the Kubernetes installation.
-* A reserved range of IP addresses for the load balancer.
+* A reserved range of IP addresses is available for the Load Balancer.

-    * The IP addresses need to be routable from the customer’s corporate network.
+    * The IP addresses need to be routable from your corporate network.
     * The DNS record needs to point to one of the IP addresses from that range.
 That address will be reserved and allocated to the Kubernetes NGINX Ingress.
     * Ensure that no firewall is blocking connectivity to that IP address range.
     * Ensure that there are no conflicts.